tjk5903/IST-412-PMS/README.md

 # **Connecting to Database**

-    There is a necessary driver for MySQL so that the database can run.
+There are necessary drivers to download depending on what database you use.

+## MySQL
     Download Platform Independent from here --> https://dev.mysql.com/downloads/connector/j/

     Once downloaded: